YouBenshan/jVisualVM/src/main/java/ybs/gc/memoryLeak/README.md

 	MemoryLeakObject's instance number keeps steady around "STACK_SIZE".
 Seems will never be GC.
 	* `Memory` in `Profile` Tab.(Don't forget choose "Record allocations stack traces" in setting.)
 	`byte[]`'s generations keeps increasing.
-	Take snapshot and show allocations stack traces: Only the generations of the byte[] allocated by MemoryLeakObject.<init> is very big.
+	* Take snapshot and show allocations stack traces
+	Only the generations of the byte[] allocated by MemoryLeakObject.<init> is very big.
 * Q:
 	* What's the memory leak?
 	*Some instances in the heap is out of date.
 They will be never be used, but for some reason they cannot be GC.*